paperless-ngx/paperless-ngx/docs/setup.rst

 * The `docker route`_
 * The `bare metal route`_

 The `docker route`_ is quick & easy.
 This is the recommended route.
+This configures all the stuff from above automatically so that it just works and uses sensible defaults for all configuration options.

 The `bare metal route`_ is more complicated to setup but makes it easier should you want to contribute some code back.
+You need to configure and run the above mentioned components yourself.

 Docker Route
 ============